14islands/14islands-com-v2/app/blog/_posts/2016-03-24-trends-at-sxsw-interactive-2016.md

 ### The promise

 The promise of VR is having the ability to enter another world from your living room.
-To be entertain and learn new things.
+To be entertained and learn new things.

 There is also potential for it being used as an utility.
 [Google Tilt Brush](http://www.tiltbrush.com/){:target="_blank"} in combination with HTC Vibe is an interesting example.
 It allows you to draw in 3D from different angles.
-I missed the oppertunity to try it out at SXSW, but heard from a friend that it was pretty amazing.
+I missed the opportunity to try it out at SXSW, but heard from a friend that it was pretty amazing.
 Users can do things such as bend down to paint from below.

 An obvious limitation to VR is to strip a computer on your head and having to close yourself from the real world.
 Let's be honest, it's a bit scary.
 Hopefully VR will become more social going forward, and thats of course why Facebook is investing heavy in this area.